StupNum/Sockets-Monitor/README.md

 - Adaptive resizing of the console based on the number of ports and additional socket information, according to 16:9 aspect ratio

 ## Demo
+The following gifs show how the program works in different display modes.

+The same number of packets are sent to each socket, but from different ports.
+For each socket group the port is changed different number of times per second to show how the color indication works.

+This gif shows how the program works in DisplayNothing mode
 ![Demo gif display nothing](docs/demo_display_nothing.gif)

+This gif shows the program working in DisplayAll mode.
+It shows additional information after each port entry:
+1.  the number of port changes per second,
+2.  the total number of port changes,
+3.  the number of packets since monitoring began,
+4.  the number of packets per second.

 ![Demo gif display all](docs/demo_display_all.gif)

 ## Using